metacpan/metacpan-cpan-extracted/distros/T/Text-ANSI-Fold/README.md

     # return ("1", "22", "333") and keep "4444"

 If the width value is 0, it returns empty string.
 Negative width value takes all the rest of stored string.

-Method **text** has an lvalue attribute, so it can be assigned to, as well as can be a subject of mutating operator such as `s///`.
+In the following code, the fourth width (3) is ignored because the -2 immediately preceding it consumes all remaining strings.

+    my $fold = Text::ANSI::Fold->new;
+    my @list = $fold->text("1223334444")->chops(width => [ 1, 0, -2, 3 ]);
+    # return ("1", "", "223334444")

+The padding operation is performed only on the last non-empty element, and no elements corresponding to subsequent items are returned.
+Also, of course, padding is not performed for negative widths.

 # OPTIONS